dougeby/IntuneDocs/intune/install-the-windows-pc-client-with-microsoft-intune.md

 [!INCLUDE [classic-portal](includes/classic-portal.md)]

 > [!NOTE]
 > You can use Microsoft Intune to manage Windows PCs either [as mobile devices with mobile device management (MDM)](windows-enroll.md) or as computers with the Intune software client as described below.
 However, Microsoft recommends that customers [use the MDM management solution](windows-enroll.md) whenever possible.
+For more information see [Compare managing Windows PCs as computers or mobile devices](pc-management-comparison.md)

 Windows PCs can be enrolled by installing the Intune client software.
 The Intune client software can be installed by using the following methods: